oroinc/platform/src/Oro/Bundle/TrackingBundle/README.md

      */
     public function getTarget()
     {
-        return $this->settingsProvider->getCustomerIdentityFromConfig(ChannelType::TYPE);
+        /**
+         * Here we should return object's class name for which given tracking visit will be assigned to.
+         */
     }

     /**
-     * Parse user identifier string and returns PK value by which identity object can be retrived.
+     * Parse user identifier string and returns value by which identity object can be retrieved.
      * Returns null in case identifier is not found.
      *
      * @param string $identifier